 Can I somehow make it easier for you, my reader, to gain a different or fuller perspective on a particular topic?
 Or can I help you to formulate the questions left unanswered?
 Can we build a framework of mental models that makes policy topics easier to understand in relation to each other?
 After all, everything is hinged one to the other.
 Nothing exists in isolation.

-I launched Colorado Policy Pathways in late 2018 to explore current public policy topics in Colorado that affect our economy and our workforce.
-I believe it is critically important that we keep the space open for innovation, learning, and discovery as we face an uncertain future.
+I launched Colorado Policy Pathways in late 2018 to explore current public policy topics in Colorado that affect our economy, our small independent businesses, and our workforce.
+I believe it is critically important that we keep the space open to adapt to rapidly changing environments and respond to individuals in their unique contexts.

 Law and policy can either support or hinder those conditions.